-Help Center> Object Storage Service> Console Operation Guide> Configuring an Online Decompression Policy (Beta Testing)
+Help Center> Object Storage Service> Console Operation Guide> Data Processing> Configuring an Online Decompression Policy

 You can compress multiple files into a ZIP package and then upload it to OBS for auto decompression online.

-To achieve online decompression, configure a decompression policy before a package upload.
-If an uploaded package matches the configured policy, OBS automatically decompresses the package.
-Decompression policies do not apply to the ZIP packages that already exist in OBS before the policies are created.
+If the package you uploaded matches the configured decompression policy, it will be automatically decompressed upon upload.
+A decompression policy does not apply to the ZIP packages that already exist in OBS before the policy is created.

 1. In the navigation pane of OBS Console, choose Object Storage.

-2. In the bucket list, click the bucket name you want.
-The Objects page is displayed.
+2. In the bucket list, click the bucket you want to operate to go to the Objects page.

 3. In the navigation pane, choose Data Processing > Online Decompression.
 The Online Decompression page is displayed.